aman-v1729/prof-review-portal/README.md

 NOTE:
 Please install django crispy forms: pip install django-crispy-forms

+ALL MINIMUM AND PREFERRED REQUIREMENTS HAVE BEEN SATISFIED

 SPECS:
 1. Registration system for IITD students (only using @iitd.ac.in - Email Verification by mailing not added).

 2. There are two kinds of “entities” which are reviewed : Professors, and Courses.
 Separate Pages have been made for each Professor and Course.
 Reviews can be viewed on the page of the particular professor or course.
 The reviews even have a detail view.
 They can be created, edited and deleted.
-Each user can only write one review per professor/course
+Each user can only write one review per professor/course.
+THE AUTHOR CAN EDIT AND DELETE THEIR REVIEW FROM THE DETAIL VIEW WHICH CAN BE ACCESSED BY CLICKING THE TITLE OF THE REVIEW.

 3. Guest Users have read only rights.